PierreIsCoding/sdiy/Spark/README.md

 ## Duration
 The Duration of the burst is controlled by the duration knob, the duration CV and its associated attenuator.
 By changing this you also directly change the duration of the slope output.
 You can use this output as a CV-controllable decay generator to control external VCA's etc.

 Internally the duration has a "sample & hold" circuit.
 With this you can use a noise source or similar into the CV input and the module will store that CV value at the moment of receiving a trigger input to set and keep the duration of the burst.
 A new trigger is required to reset the duration to a new value.

+Tip: it can happen that the duration becomes super looooong when the duration knob is set to its max and a high CV input was applied.
+To overcome this make sure the trigger mode is set to single, lower the duration values and press the manual button to reset the Sample & Hold.

 ## Rate
 The rate of the internal clock is controlled by the rate knob, the rate CV and its associated attenuator.
 Please be aware that the input CV is normalized with the slope output.
 This means that opening the associated attenuator allows to slope to effect the internal clock.
 When the slope shape is set to fade-in the rate will speed up during a burst and when the slope is set to fade-out the speed will slow down during a burst.